Generalised bayesian sample copula of order $m$: Numerical analyses

-For the normal copula (Table \ref{tab:normal}), something similar to the AMH copula happens.
+For the normal copula (Table \ref{tab:table2}, third and fourth blocks), something similar to the AMH copula happens.
 For both values of $\theta$, the LPML prefers the model with $m=5$ and the supremum norm that with $m=8$.
-In both cases, our best bayesian model behaves similarly to the sample copula.
+In both cases, our best Bayesian model behaves similarly to the sample copula.

-In Figure \ref{fig:heatmaps} we compare the copula density estimates (bayesian and frequentist) with the true density using heatmaps.
-For the families shown, product, AMH and normal (across rows), there are some differences between the bayesian and frequentist (sample copula) estimates.
+In Figure \ref{fig:heatmaps} we compare the copula density estimates (Bayesian and frequentist) with the true density using heatmaps.
+For the families shown, product, AMH and normal (across rows), there are some differences between the Bayesian and frequentist (sample copula) estimates.
 These differences are due to the prior that smooths the intensities by borrowing information from the neighbouring regions.
 Moreover, in the five families of copulas studied here, none of the GOF statistics select the prior independence case of $c=0$, which confirms the benefit of the prior dependence in the $\theta_{j,k}$'s.